karlinjf/ChromiumXRefs/README.md

+# !!
+NOTE !!
+The plugin is currently broken since the codesearch backend changed from grok to kythe.
+I hope to restore the plugin to its full glory but it'll be a bit of work.

 # Chromium X-Refs Plugin for Sublime Text

 The ChromiumXRefs plugin shows cross-references for Chromium code using the codesearch backend.
 It displays the x-refs in a window at the bottom of the editor.
 These include usages, callers, overrides, declaration, and implementation.
 There is special sauce built into the call-graph, such that it correctly infers callers that posttask (including from other threads), ipcs (cross-process call-graphs!), and state machine transitions (for DoLoop state machines).
 This means that the call graph can dig from a cache state in the net/ state-machine all the way back to the blink loader!